immunomind/immunarch/README.md

     + Coming in the next releases: CDR3 amino acid physical and chemical properties assessment, mutation networks.

-3. Publication-ready plots with a built-in tool for visualisation manipulation:
+3. Seamless publication-ready plots with a built-in tool for visualisation manipulation:

     + Rich visualisation procedures with [ggplot2](https://ggplot2.tidyverse.org/);